pyfsi/coconut/coupling_components/solver_wrappers/openfoam/openfoam.md

 For OpenFOAM 8, the applications like `pimpleFoam` need to be adapted to accommodate the communications with the solver wrapper during the FSI-simulation.
 These adapted versions have the same name as the original OpenFOAM-solver but with the prefix `coconut_`.
-If you do not use an OpenFOAM-application which is already converted for operation in CoCoNuT, you will have to convert the application yourself, see also []().
+If you do not use an OpenFOAM-application which is already converted for operation in CoCoNuT, you will have to convert the application yourself.
 This can be done in a rather straightforward way by taking a look at already implemented application, for example `coconut_pimpleFoam`.
 In brief, the following steps should be undertaken: